 Multicultural Engineering Program FAQ

-Below you will find answers to common questions about this program.
+Below you will find answers to common questions about the Inclusion Scholars Programs.
 If you find that you have more questions, don't hesitate to contact the program coordinator on your campus of interest:

 Scott Campus (Omaha): Alma Ramirez-Rodgers - firstname.lastname@example.org or 402-554-3618

-Yes, you may apply to both the Multicultural Engineering Program and the Women in Engineering Program on both campuses.
-In fact, if you're interested in both, we encourage you to apply to both.
+Yes!
+You may apply to both the Multicultural Engineering Program and the Women in Engineering Program on both campuses.
+In fact, you may select, "I would like to apply for both programs!" in response to the question, "Which program(s) are you applying to?" on your application.
 However, you can only be selected for one program.
 The programs share a lot of the same benefits, and they are open for anyone to apply.

-I want to participate in a sorority/fraternity, William H. Thompson Scholars/Thompson Learning Community, or another program on campus.
-Does that conflict with MEP?
+I want to join a learning community, sorority/fraternity, William H. Thompson Scholars/Thompson Learning Community, or another similar program on campus.
+Would these conflict with the Inclusion Scholars Programs (MEP/WIE)?

 These programs do not directly conflict!
 We simply encourage students to consider the time commitments required for the things they wish to do on campus.
-If you plan well, you will be able to do both with no problems.
+Additionally, there is no residency requirement for the Inclusion Scholars Programs (MEP/WIE).
+If you plan well, you will be able to manage your time with no problems.

-You be notified by March 1 and you will have until May 1 to formally accept or decline your place in the program.
+Priority Deadline applicants will be notified by Monday, March 11.
+Those applying after the priority deadline will be notified no later than Monday, April 15.
+All applicants accepted to an Inclusion Scholars Program (MEP/WIE) will have until May 1 to formally accept or decline their place in the program.
 Should you decide early, we welcome your commitment!

 The website lists a lot of goals like studying abroad or doing research.
 What if I don’t want to do those things?
 Can I still join?